INTERESTED IN TAKING AN AP CLASS?

 Grades: 9-10-11-12

 Prerequisite: None.
-This course satisfies 1 credit of the fourth math-related elective graduation requirement if taken in the senior year.
+This course fulfills 1 credit of the fourth math-related elective requirement if taken during senior year.
 This course is an introduction to the design, implementation, and understanding of computer programs.
 Students will learn to write computer code using logical reasoning, algorithmic thinking, and structured problem solving.
-The course will cover the basics of computer technology, programming, hardware interaction with software, programming using the Object-Oriented Languages of Python and Java, writing apps for the Android platform for mobile games.
+The course will cover the basics of computer technology, programming, hardware interaction with software, programming using the Object Oriented Languages of Python and Java, writing apps for the Android platform for mobile games.
 Students will participate in numerous group projects through a PBL environment established in the classroom setting to give authentic experiences to enhance learning.
 In addition, our business partnerships will offer work-based learning opportunities throughout the year.
 Students will be required to communicate through digital channels including email, messaging, shared drive, cloud computing, and other forms of written or printed communication.
 This course covers CIP code 11.0201 for state CTE authorization in all 12 segments and may be articulated with your chosen college for college class credit.
 This course is also aligned with the AP CSP assessment.
-Students who take this course may choose to take the AP assessment.
+Students who take this course may choose to take the AP exam.

 AP Computer Science A